needle-di/core/README.md

 const barService = container.get(BarService);

 const myServices = container.get(ExampleService, { multi: true });
 //    ^?
-Will be inferred as `ExampleService[]`
+Type will be inferred as `ExampleService[]`
-//        and are the very same instances as "fooService" and "barService'
+//        and will be the same instances as "fooService" and "barService'
 ```

 Under the hood, it is the same as: